StanfordHCI/datavore/README.md

 The included example files include demonstrations of Datavore's functionality along with performance benchmarks.
-The `profile` example shows how Datavore can be used to support high-performance brushing and linking among visualizations (using the [D3 http://github.com/mbostock/d3] visualization framework).
+The `profile` example shows how Datavore can be used to support high-performance brushing and linking among visualizations using the [D3](http://github.com/mbostock/d3) framework.

 ### Creating A Datavore Table

-Datavore is a column-oriented database: a Datavore `table` is simply a collection of data columns, each realized as a JavaScript array.
-To create a table instance, you can either add columns one-by-one or initialize the table in one shot.
+A Datavore table is simply a collection of data columns, each realized as a JavaScript array.
+To create a table instance, you can either initialize the full table through the constructor or add columns one-by-one.
 For instance:

     var colA = ["a","a","b","b","c"];
     var colB = [0,1,2,3,4];